mprego/mprego.github.io/_posts/2020-08-24-Blackjack_MC.md

 - States: These describe unique scenarios of where the agent is within the environment.
 In blackjack, this can be neatly defined as the player's hand and the dealer's card.
 To transcribe that into unique entries in a table, we'll consider three variables: the sum of the player's hand (4-21), whether the player has a usable ace (0 or 1), and the dealer's card (1-10)

 - Actions: At each state, the agent must perform one action.
 In blackjack, players often can choose to stay, hit, double down, or split.
-For simplicity, we'll consider only the first two actions of staying and htiting, which we'll encode as 0 and 1.
+For simplicity, we'll consider only the first two actions of staying and hitting, which we'll encode as 0 and 1.

 To enable the agent to learn and act, there are typically 4 components to define in a reinforcement learning problem:

 1. Policy: Defines the agents way of behaving at a given time.
 In blackjack, it's the strategy that the player follows based on their state (which consists of their cards and the dealer's card)

-2. Reward SIgnal: Defines the goal of a reinforcement learning problem.
+2. Reward Signal: Defines the goal of a reinforcement learning problem.
 In blackjack, it's the player's winnings or losses at the end of the game

 3. Value Function: Estimates the expected rewards from that point onwards.
 In blackjack, it's the expected winnings or losses for a given state